dae9999nam/UniHaven_COMP3297/README.md

 - Setting up Virtual Environment and Run Server

 1. `python3 -m pipenv shell` to run virtual environment
+   - `exit` to exit the shell
 2. `python3 manage.py runserver` to run server
+   - Control-C to stop the server

 When there is update in database